Christofferos/Chess/README.md

     linked to having to **unsubscribe from socket listeners** in FE) - Getting close (WIP) https://dev.to/bravemaster619/how-to-prevent-multiple-socket-connections-and-events-in-react-531d
 14. Signing out should result in being removed from the Online Users list ✔️
 15. Add a create game time limit selection & an unlimited time option.
-16. Delete liveGames older than 1 day - to maintain database data quality
+16. Delete liveGames older than 1 day - to maintain database data quality ✔️
 17. Add a pause / resume button for chess timer - in case players have to eat dinner with family
 18. Throttle audio - Guide:
     https://stackoverflow.com/questions/54141738/how-can-i-use-throttling-with-getting-an-event-target
     ✔️
 19. Match analysis after game?
 20. Flashing red light when near loss due to lack of time (<20% time) ✔️
+21. Server restart does not affect users that play a game of chess against each other.
+Game can continue as soon as server is live - server restart goes unnoticed. ✔️

 🕹️▶️⏸️🔙